 Professor Angela Morgan

-Professor Angela Morgan is an National Health and Medical Research Council (NHMRC) Dame Elisabeth Blackburn Fellow at the Murdoch Children’s Research Institute.
+Professor Angela Morgan is an National Health and Medical Research Council (NHMRC) Dame Elizabeth Blackburn Fellow at the Murdoch Children’s Research Institute (MCRI).
 Angela is also a Dame Kate Campbell Professorial Fellow of the University of Melbourne.
-Angela is Director of the NHMRC Centre of Research Excellence in Speech and Language and leads the Speech and Language group at the Murdoch Children's Research Institute.
-Angela has over 25 years of clinical-research experience across Australia and the United Kingdom (University College London Institute of Child Health and Great Ormond Street Hospital).
+Angela is Director of the NHMRC Centre of Research Excellence – Translational Centre for Speech Disorders which builds on the previous NHMRC CRE in Speech and Language which she also led.
+In addition, she leads the Speech and Language group at MCRI.
+Angela has over 26 years of clinical-research experience across Australia and the United Kingdom (University College London Institute of Child Health and Great Ormond Street Hospital).

 Discover more about Professor Angela Morgan